1929 poster for the film by the Stenberg brothers

 Contemporary aerial view of Strastnaya Square.
 The Izvestia building is on the right opposite the monastery.
 Pushkin’s Statue is top centre.
 The dome of the Church of St. Demetrius of Thessaloniki is top centre (demolished 1934).
-Tverskaya Street passes through the square.
+Tverskaya Street passes through the square (left to right).

 Contemporary view over Strastnaya Square with the new Izvestia building behind the Strastnoy Monastery tower.
 Pushkin’s statue is at the bottom left.
 The dome of St. Demetrius Church in the foreground.

 Early 1900s view of the huge monastery.
 There is a current campaign to rebuild it in its original location.